kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

 date: "2025-03-20"
 ---

-# How to use HashiCorp Vault in Kubernetes using KubeVault
+# How to secure kubernetes secret with vault using KubeVault

 ![vault in kubernetes](./hero.jpg "vault in kubernetes")